aahmed1009/aahmed1009/README.md

 - 👋 Hi,there
-i'm a Senior Software Engineering Student who Self-motivated and eager to learn more as a Junior Frontend Developer.
+i'm a passionate Software Engineer seeking a position as a Software Developer in an organization that can enable me to direct my potential towards achieving business goals and developing my own skills..
 - 🌱 I’m currently learning to be a frontend-developer.
 - My Skill Set : HTML5, CSS3, JavaScript.
 - ⚡ I'm a great communicator to love working with me!